tenolly/url-shortener/README.md

 ![Waitress](https://img.shields.io/badge/waitress-v2.1.2-blue?style=flat-square)

 ## URL Shortener
-This is a simple url shortener made with flask and mongodb.
+This is a simple url shortener made with flask and mongodb.<br>
 <img src="demo.gif">
 ## Installation
 1) Download repository (or zip and unpack it):